CCC Company 749 Powder Magazine

 Throughout the 20th century, Yell County continued to evolve and develop.
 The construction of dams along the Arkansas River provided hydroelectric power and created recreational opportunities, such as the popular Lake Dardanelle.
 The county's economy has diversified over time, with industries including agriculture, manufacturing, and tourism.
 Today, Yell County is known for its natural beauty, outdoor activities, and historical sites that showcase its vibrant and complex past.

-This timeline provides a concise overview of the key events in the history of Yell County, Arkansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Yell County, Arkansas.

 • 1818 - Yell County was established as a county in the Arkansas Territory.